Comparing Centogene (CNTG) and Its Competitors

 |2.43

-Centogene currently has a consensus price target of $21.50, indicating a potential upside of 11.75%.
-As a group, “Medical laboratories” companies have a potential upside of 30.95%.
-Given Centogene’s peers higher possible upside, analysts clearly believe Centogene has less favorable growth aspects than its peers.
+Centogene presently has a consensus price target of $21.50, suggesting a potential upside of 19.11%.
+As a group, “Medical laboratories” companies have a potential upside of 28.49%.
+Given Centogene’s competitors higher probable upside, analysts clearly believe Centogene has less favorable growth aspects than its competitors.

 Summary